-Fenergo Launches CLM Cloud Managed Service With AWS and Sungard AS
+Fenergo Launches CLM Cloud Managed Service with AWS and Sungard AS

 LONDON, Sept.
 19, 2019 /PRNewswire/ -- Fenergo, a leading provider of digital Client Lifecycle Management (CLM) software solutions for financial institutions, has announced an expanded relationship with Amazon Web Services (AWS) and Sungard Availability Services (Sungard AS) to offer CLM in the cloud as a Managed Service.
 The move is a direct response to the growing acceptance of cloud amongst financial institutions and requests from the Fenergo client community.
-This transition connects directly with Fenergo's digital transformation services and capabilities.
+Research by Fenergo found that 56% of global financial institutions are prioritising cloud in the next 12 months and 57% have started implementation.

-A recent report by IDC predicts that global banks will spend more than $20 billion on cloud services in 2019, up almost 20% from the previous year.
-Addressing this shift in attitudes, Fenergo's solution enables IT decision makers to move CLM to the cloud while benefiting from cost efficiencies, scalability, improved customer experiences and increased productivity.
-Leveraging Fenergo's deep expertise of financial services, its CLM cloud solution is designed according to the strict best practice and security policies of technology environments within financial institutions.
+Addressing the shift in attitudes Fenergo's fully managed CLM cloud platform, via Amazon Virtual Private Cloud (Amazon VPC) powered by AWS, allows IT departments to focus on more business-critical tasks while reducing costs.
+The Managed Services model closely resembles that of an on-premises environment, making it easy to migrate to or from a cloud environment or between cloud service providers.
+This allows financial institutions to quickly get business solutions up and running while maintaining the flexibility of customer specific configuration, interfaces, and processes.
+Alternatively, banks could opt to seamlessly deploy Fenergo's CLM platform to their own cloud, maintaining full control of their environment.

 Niall Twomey, Chief Technology Officer, Fenergo, said: "Our client engagement approach to product development means that we are highly tuned to the requirements of the financial services industry.
 Whilst we've always been able deploy our CLM solutions in the cloud, our Managed Services offer with best-of-breed partners is ideally suited to the needs of financial institutions today."